Séance (album)

-Séance is an album by German melodic black metal band Dark Fortress.
+Séance is the fourth studio album by German melodic black metal band Dark Fortress.
+The album was released on 30 January 2006 through German record label Century Media Records.
 Alex Krull mastered the album in the Mastersound Studios and the whole layout of the booklet was designed by Travis Smith.
+The original album version comes with a 12-page booklet.